 Assembly data can be imported by the Syncta team.
 However, if you prefer to enter backflow assemblies manually, follow the steps below.

 A customer record must exist before you can add an assembly.
 If you need help creating a customer record, see Adding Customers for more information.

 1. Select Customers from the navigation menu.

 2. Select a customer from the Existing Customers List.

-3. Scroll to the Devices section near the bottom of the page and click +Device.
+3. Scroll to the Assemblies section near the bottom of the page and click +Assembly.